 - Whether the discovery of ESI should be conducted in phases, limited, or focused upon particular issues.

 In addition to these rule based topics, it may in some case be appropriate to discuss the actual search methods that the parties intend to use to find relevant ESI.
+The 33-point checklist from the Miami District Court does that.
 The rules do not require such discussions and disclosure.
 Search methods have traditionally been considered confidential attorney work product.
 But it may still be advantageous to have such discussions as a risk mitigation and efficiency tactic.
 If an agreement on search protocol is reached by the parties, or imposed by the court, the parties are better protected from the risk of expensive motion practice and repetitions of discovery search and production.
 Agreement on search protocols can also be used to implement bottom line driven proportional review practices.
 See Eg. the first case approving predictive coding protocols: Da Silva Moore v.
 Publicis Groupe, _ F. Supp.
 2d _, 2012 WL 607412 (S.D.N.Y.
 Feb.
 24, 2012) (approved and adopted in Da Silva Moore v.
 Publicis Groupe, 2012 WL 1446534, at *2 (S.D.N.Y.
 Apr.
 26, 2012)).
 Also see Global Aerospace Inc. v.
 Landow Aviation, L.P., 2012 WL 1431215 (Va.
 Cir.
 Ct.
 Apr.
 23, 2012).

 The Seventh Circuit Electronic Discovery Committee Principles Relating to the Discovery of Electronically Stored Information, Principle 2.01 (Duty to Meet and Confer on Discovery and to Identify Disputes for Early Resolution) takes the position that search methods should be discussed and disclosed, without very few of the caveats you will currently find here: